thomas-alectio/AlectioSDK/examples/topic_classification/README.md

 ### Final words
-Thanks for going through this long readme (I know)!
-Please feel free to send [me](https://www.linkedin.com/in/hongshanli/) a message at hongshan.li@alectio.com if you need further assistance to setup your pipeline.
+Thanks for going through this long readme!
+Please feel free to send [me](https://www.linkedin.com/in/prateek-m-00a22a125/) a message at prateekmalhotra@alectio.com if you need further assistance to setup your pipeline.